ammar257ammar/foldx-docker/README.md

 7. Unpack the downloaded file and move the "foldx" file to the cloned repository folder (put it next to Dockerfile)

-8. Go to the cloned repository folder "psbap-foldx" with "cd" command and follow the instructions in the next section
+8. Go to the cloned repository folder "psnpbind-foldx" with "cd" command and follow the instructions in the next section

 ### Build the Docker image

-docker build -t psbap-foldx .
+docker build -t psnpbind-foldx .

 #### Now you are ready!